-Though applicants at all stages of their research career are eligible for funding, The Kidney Foundation wishes to give priority to new investigators in the field of kidney research.
+Though applicants at all stages of their research career are eligible for funding, The Kidney Foundation wishes to give priority to early career researchers in the field of kidney research.
 In order to be applicable as an Early Career Researcher, at the time of application, the Nominated Principal Applicant may have held their first faculty position for no more than 5 years.

-Early Career Researchers can apply for a three-year Kidney Health Research Grant.
-To be funded as a three-year grant the application needs to be scored in the excellent to outstanding category by the Kidney Health Scientific Committee.
-A maximum of three (3) three-year grants for new investigators will be mandated to be awarded each year.
+Three-year grants can only be applied for by early career researchers, i.e., within 5 years of their first faculty appointment.
+To be guaranteed funding as a three-year grant the application needs to be scored in the excellent to outstanding category by the Kidney Health Scientific Committee.
+A maximum of three (3) three-year grants for early career researchers within the excellent to outstanding range will be mandated to be awarded each year.
 Additional three-year grants may be considered on a case-by-case basis depending on the grant cycle.
 An applicant is only entitled to be awarded a three-year grant once.